getherbert/docs/panels.md

 ├── Configure
 ```

-To rename this just set a `rename` attribute when creating your main panel.
+To rename this simply set a `rename` attribute when creating your main panel.

 ``` php